Molecular Sim

 d-SEAMS

-d-SEAMS (Deferred Structural Elucidation Analysis for Molecular Simulations) is a C++/Lua engine for analyzing ice and water structures in MD trajectories (Goswami, Goswami, and Singh 2020).
-It implements topological network criteria (Voronoi tessellation, ring statistics, Steinhardt order parameters) to distinguish between ice polymorphs (Ic, Ih, clathrate) and liquid water.
-NumFOCUS-funded for documentation and training materials.
+d-SEAMS (Deferred Structural Elucidation Analysis for Molecular Simulations) is a C++/Lua engine for ice and water structure analysis in MD trajectories (Goswami, Goswami, and Singh 2020).
+It classifies configurations using topological network criteria - Voronoi tessellation, ring statistics, Steinhardt order parameters - and distinguishes ice polymorphs (Ic, Ih, clathrate) from liquid water.
+Supported by a NumFOCUS Small Development Grant for documentation and training.

 Ice nucleation on silver iodide